thanpolas/toddmotto.github.io/_posts/2013-07-28-hacking-the-html5-video-element-with-suave-js.md

 First I grab the _videoSource_ from the attribute, which uses a RegExp to capture the file path and file name, but not the extension.

 Next I grab the file extensions (fileExts) which captures everything inside the curlies {}.
-From here, I use the _.toString()_ method, which converts the array sent back from _.match()_ to a string (you guessed it), from here, I _.replace()_ any whitespace to get a clean array for adding the file extensions, and then use the _.split(',')_ method to split the string by commas which then returns another array.
-I then loop through that array of file extensions and create the necessary &lt;source&gt; tags and populate them with the necessary _src_ and _type_ attributes.
+From here, I use the _.toString()_ method, which converts the array sent back from _.match()_ to a string (you guessed it), from here, I _.replace()_ any whitespace to get a clean array for adding the file extensions, and then use the _.split(',')_ method to split the string by commas which then returns a new array.
+I then loop through that array of file extensions and create the right amount of &lt;source&gt; tags, populating them with the necessary _src_ and _type_ attributes.

 At the bottom, I then hook into the Array.prototype (but use an empty array shorthand to access this) and loop through all _video[data-src]_ tags, which will hold our Suave.js videos!
 Inside this loop, I pass in the current element and create a new _Suave_ instance to the current item.